 Base Fee: any fee or part of a fee that is charged in respect of a child for child care, including anything a licensee is required to provide under the Child Care and Early Years Act, 2014, or anything a licensee requires the parent to purchased from the licensee.
-The also includes the \$40 non-refundable administration fee as well as a refundable family security deposit of \$200 upon the confirmation of enrolment.
-The family security deposit will be applied toward the base fee of first month's care.
+The a non refundable family security deposit of \$200 upon the confirmation of enrolment and it will be applied toward the base fee of first month's care.
+CWELCC reduction of 52.75% off the base fee to a maximum of \$12/day.